Overseas student type

 Successful completion of an undergraduate degree, or an approved equivalent.

-The Master of Pastoral Care requires completion of 12 standard postgraduate units.
+The Master of Pastoral and Spiritual Care requires completion of 12 standard postgraduate units.
 Fees for 2022 are $2,732 per standard unit or $16,392 for a full-time year (6 units).

 Fees are subject to change from year to year.
 For more information about fees, please visit the Fees page.